DanT52/PathFind/README.md

 # PathFind

-PathFind is a C++ implementation of the A* algorithm for pathfinding on a grid.
+This is a C++ implementation of the A* algorithm for pathfinding on a grid.
 The program reads a grid from standard input, where each cell has a specific cost associated with it, and finds the shortest path from a start point to an end point.

 ## Features